WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **Synchronous** invocation – you are responsible for handling errors.

-- **Asynchronous** invocation – uses SQS under the hood.
+- **Asynchronous** invocation ([read more here](https://theburningmonk.com/2024/11/here-is-one-of-the-most-misunderstood-aspects-of-aws-lambda/?utm_campaign=evergreen-posts&utm_content=read-on-my-blog&utm_source=newsletter)) – uses SQS under the hood.
 Will **retry FUNCTION errors twice**.
 You can (and probably should) set up a DLQ.
-  **When throttled, will retry up to 6 hours**.
-After the 6 hours pass, your event is either dropped or moved into the DLQ.
-Remember that you can **use Lambda destinations with async invokes**.
+Note that **this invocation will never be throttled, even if you set the _reserved concurrency_ to 0**.
+This happens because **you are putting your request into internal AWS Lambda queue, rather than invoking your function**.
+Now, **it is the internal AWS Lambda poller that will fail after retrying for 6 hours**.

   - Recently, AWS added a way to monitor failures and the congestion on the internal SQS responsible for handling the async invokes.
 [You can read more about it here](https://aws.amazon.com/blogs/compute/introducing-new-asynchronous-invocation-metrics-for-aws-lambda/).
 It does seem to me like they are exposing more and more internal implementation details to end customers.
 Interesting move.